vesuxyz/docs/docs/explore/vesu-basics.md

 A list of all active Vesu markets can be found on the [Markets page](https://vesu.xyz/markets).

-### Interest Rates

-Interest rates apply a cost to borrowing an asset in a market.
-The interest rate is paid by borrowers to lenders in order to compensate those for supplying liquidity in a market.
-The model governing the interest rate is implemented with a lending pool's *lending hooks* and can thus differ across markets.
-However, in general the interest rate adjusts with the demand for the market's liquidity and should thus express the market's equilibrium borrow cost.

 ### Positions

 A position reflects a user's assets supplied and borrowed in a certain lending pair.
 An important difference to the global account model that is applied in other lending markets is that in Vesu positions are not agregated to a gross collateral and debt value.
 Instead, Vesu maintains positions strictly separate across lending pairs.